 Finding planets outside of our solar system is a new phenomenon.
 It is only in the last 15 years that nearly 300 extrasolar planets have been identified around distant stars.
 Most of these objects are more massive than Jupiter, orbit very close to their stars, and are identified by indirect methods such as the wobble created by the gravitational pull.
 None of the known exoplanets have yet been imaged or seen directly, because the light of a star overwhelms the faint glow of a nearby planet.

-Oppenheimer and his colleagues circumvented this glare by attaching a coronagraph to a unique U.S. Air Force telescope on Maui, Hawaii.
+Oppenheimer and her colleagues circumvented this glare by attaching a coronagraph to a unique U.S. Air Force telescope on Maui, Hawaii.
 The telescope compensates for turbulence in the Earth's atmosphere, permitting extremely high image quality from the ground.
 The Lyot Project coronagraph, built on a floating table in a clean-room optics lab at the Rose Center for Earth and Space at the Museum and named for the French astronomer who invented solar coronagraphy (www.lyot.org), blocks light from the center of the image of a nearby star to reveal faint objects around it.
 Stellar coronagraphs have been routinely used for several decades, but the Lyot Project's is more precise and exceeds the resolution of the Hubble Space Telescope.